 It is essential that your portfolio and plan is reviewed at least once a year under normal scenarios and sooner during important life stage events like birth, marriage, divorce, career change, and pre-retirement years, among others.
 Also, how frequently and the way communication is to take place is important.
-It can be over the phone or mail for a minor issue, and personally, if it requires a longer discussion over a crucial issue.
+It can be discussed over the call or mail for minor issues, and in-person meets, if it requires a longer discussion over a critical issue.

 5. Investment Philosophy and Returns Calculation Procedures

-A proper investment strategy which is process-driven and managed by a professional team should be in place and it should be customised according to your personal needs, risk appetite, constraints and goals.
-The adviser should be able to ensure that your portfolio delivers returns that help you reach your financial goals.
+A proper investment strategy that is process-driven and managed by a professional team should be in place and it should be customized according to your personal needs, risk appetite, constraints, and goals.
+The investment adviser should be able to ensure that the overall portfolio delivers returns that will help in reaching your financial goals.
 This investment philosophy should be pre-decided and you should get an update if any change occurs in the investment procedures.

 Similarly, it is important to know the method that the advisor is using to calculate the returns and to ensure that the method remains the same throughout the investment horizon.
 Also, the returns the adviser is promising are considered after taking into account inflation, taxes and fees.
 Otherwise, the inflated returns will be misleading and would not help you reach your financial goals.